 The situation that faced him on his arrival must have been somewhat depressing, but he at once set to work to deal with it.
-Over the years the debt was cleared and the Church built up.
+Over the years the debt was cleared and the church built up.

 Pastor Sutton married Miss Harriet Goodwin, whose father Isaac Goodwin, was then a Trustee and Leader of the church.
 Another of his daughters was to marry Mr Harold Dean, and together they were to become prominent figures in the Society.
-Mr and Mrs Isaac Goodwin are remembered by the Goodwin Hall, which was built, on land behind the chapel, for the use of the young of the village and has played such a large part in the activities of the church.
+Mr and Mrs Isaac Goodwin are remembered by the Goodwin Hall, which was built, on land behind the church, for the use of the young of the village and has played such a large part in the activities of the church.

-The Methodist Chapel facilities are in regular use by the community; the pre-school music group meets in the schoolroom on a Tuesday morning during the school term and both rooms can be hired by village organisations needing somewhere comfortable to meet or hold events.
+The Methodist church facilities are in regular use by the community; the pre-school music group meets in the schoolroom on a Tuesday morning during the school term and both rooms can be hired by village organisations needing somewhere comfortable to meet or hold events.
 Facilities are provided for the parking of the NHS chiropody service caravan in the car park when it visits the village.